pmean/build-website/text/04/categorical.md

 ![logistic08.gif not found.](../../../web/images/04/categorical07.png)

-Let\'s start with the CONSTANT row of the data.
+Let's start with the CONSTANT row of the data.
 This has an interpretation similar to the intercept in the linear regression model. the B column represents the estimated log odds when SexMale=0.
 Above, you saw that the odds for dying were 2 to 1 against for females, and the